jupyter/docker-demo-images/README.md

 [tmpnb.org](https://tmpnb.org) and work well for the users of your notebook.

-* Create your notebook in an IPython/Jupyter notebook server 3.0 to ensure your notebook is `v4` format.
+* Create your notebook using IPython 3.0 to ensure your notebook is `v4` format.
 * If adding a notebook that was a slideshow, make sure to set the "Cell Toolbar" setting back to `None`.
 * If you are creating your notebook on [tmpnb.org](https://tmpnb.org), make sure you're aware of the 10 minute idle time notebook reaper.
 If you walk away from your notebook for too long, you can lose it!

 ### Building the Docker Images